bchavez/Bogus/README.md

 	* `JobType` - Get a type of job.
 * **`PhoneNumbers`**
 	* `PhoneNumber` - Get a phone number.
-	* `PhoneNumberFormat` - Gets a phone number via format array index as defined in a locale's phone_number.formats[] array.
+	* `PhoneNumberFormat` - Gets a phone number based on the locale's phone_number.formats[] array index.
 * **`Rant`**
 	* `Review` - Generates a random user review.
 	* `Reviews` - Generate an array of random reviews.